 The production stages of a product usually include product design, selection and supply of raw materials, production and manufacturing, distribution and transfer processes, delivery to the customer and finally after consumption, recycling and reuse management in order to maximize energy efficiency and associated resources.
 This type of procedure improves the performance of the entire supply chain.

 Buyer and seller selection criteria are also fundamentally different in the green and traditional supply chain.
 In traditional chains, price often specifies the standard.
 But in green chains, environmental goals are part of the criteria for selecting suppliers.
-Putting these environmental criteria in the evaluation of suppliers means that only a very limited number of suppliers meet the defined criteria and based on such variables, suppliers can be selected and identified who are suitable for green supply chain.
+Putting these environmental criteria in the evaluation of suppliers means that only a very limited number of suppliers meet the defined criteria.
+Based on such variables, suppliers can be selected and identified as suitable for green supply chain.

 Drilling fluid and its functions

 Drilling fluid or drilling mud can be defined as any fluid that circulates inside the well during drilling operations.
 This fluid returns to the surface after passing through the drill string through the annular space.
 Drilling fluid can be considered as the most important and main component of drilling operations.
 The success of a drilling operation strongly depends on the correct operation of the drilling fluid.
 When a problem occurs in the drilling operation, the cause of the problem is usually first approached by evaluating the status of the drilling fluid/mud properties.

 Drilling fluids have various and vital roles in oil, gas and water wells drilling.
 Functions that if performed improperly, drilling operations will be no longer be possible.
 The most important functions of drilling fluids are:

 • Suspend drilling materials and release them on the surface

 • Subsurface pressure control